NebulaMods/NebulaMods/README.md

 I'm **Isaiah**, a Network & Software Engineer from Canada.
 I'm the proud owner of **Orbital, Inc.** and have a passion for developing innovative solutions.
 You can find more about my professional journey on my [Orbital Solutions website](https://orbitalsolutions.ca).

+In the realm of networking, I own **AS 397441**, which is registered under the name "Nebula Mods".
+This AS operates globally, but primarily in North America with a traffic ratio that is mostly inbound.
+The network has a presence in Canada and is associated with the company Orbital, Inc. You can find more details about this AS on [ipinfo](https://asn.ipinfo.app/AS397441), [PeeringDB](https://www.peeringdb.com/net/30680), and [bgp.tools](https://bgp.tools/as/397441#asinfo).

 ### Connect with me:
 - 📷 [Instagram: nebulamods](https://www.instagram.com/nebulamods)
 - 📊 [Wakatime: @nebula](https://wakatime.com/@nebula)